jesspoemape/streaks-clone/README.md

   * User can remove habits from their list of habits
   * User can click on the habit to confirm its completion
   * Users can see their current streak and longest streak for each habit
-  * Users can see detailed statistics for each habit (average checkins, total checkins, checkins by day, checkins by time, and checkins over time)
+  * Users can see detailed statistics for each habit (average check ins, total check ins, check ins by day, check ins by time, and check ins over time)

 #### 1.2 Technologies
   * HTML/CSS